zeroSDN/ZSDN-Controller/README.md

 # What is ZeroSDN ?

 Zero Software Defined Networking(ZSDN) is a distributed SDN controller.
-It consists of multiple modules that are connected by a ZMQ (see http://zeromq.org) message BUS.
-The communication between modules is handled with google protobuffers.
+It consists of multiple independent modules that are connected by ZMQ (see http://zeromq.org).
 Currently ZeroSDN supports OpenFlow versions 1.0 und 1.3.

-The excecution of each module is controlled by an instance of the Zero Module Framework (ZMF).
-ZMF is a framework for distrubed, language independent module execution.
-Currently there are two implementations of ZMF: ZMF for C++ https://github.com/zeroSDN/ZMF and JMF for Java https://github.com/zeroSDN/JMF.

 ZeroSDN was developed by 13 Students during a software engineering project at the [Distributed Systems department](https://www.ipvs.uni-stuttgart.de/abteilungen/vs?__locale=en) at the [University of Stuttgart](http://www.uni-stuttgart.de/home/).